AI agents, applied

 Cowork is the personal-assistant tab — “Claude Code for non-developers.”
 Describe a multi-step task, grant Claude access to a folder, walk away while it works.
 Office integrations for Word / Excel / PowerPoint / Outlook plus Chrome are built-in.
 Closed-source, Anthropic-only, Claude as the model.
 The polished commercial option.

 • Cowork (local).
-The autonomous tab runs on the user’s machine.
-Code execution goes through a local VM Claude manages; computer-use does not — Claude pokes at the screen and apps directly, no sandbox.
+Runs on the user’s machine.
+Code execution goes through a local VM Claude manages; computer-use does not — it is molesting my real actual screen, using my actual apps.
 Within days of launch, Cowork was demonstrated to be vulnerable to prompt injection from web pages it visited.
+Cool.

 • Claude Code (local CLI).
 Several isolation tiers: sandboxed Bash (Seatbelt on macOS, bubblewrap on Linux), full process sandbox, dev container, custom container, full VM.
 The default “sandboxed Bash” tier only sandboxes Bash — other built-in tools (Read, Edit, WebFetch) run unsandboxed in the parent process.
-Several escapes have been published.
+Several exploits have been published for that fella too.

 • Claude Code on the web (claude.ai/code).
 Each session runs in a fresh Anthropic-managed VM with the repo cloned through a credential proxy.
-Credentials never enter the sandbox — git auth goes through a proxy with scoped tokens.
+Git credentials never enter the sandbox — git auth goes through a proxy with scoped tokens (unclear to me how credentials for other services are managed though; access tokens need to meet the code some time).
 Network access is limited by default; can be disabled entirely.
-The strongest isolation tier Anthropic offers.
+Still, the strongest isolation tier Anthropic offers natively.

 4.2 Hermes Agent